nhantran3395/google-scraper/README.md

 Hello there 👋 <br/>
-Welcome to my Scrapper repo. <br/>
+Welcome to my Scraper repo. <br/>

 ## Introduction

-Scrapper is a mini Google scraper app that let you upload a CSV file with keywords, and use those to scrape on Google search.
+Scraper is a mini Google Search scraper app that allows you to upload a CSV file with search keywords, and then use those to scrape the search result pages returned from Google.

-Below is a sample format of the CSV file:
+Below is a example of the CSV file:

 ```csv
 macbook air m2